-**Bringing this article back today because of the recent turn of events that's leading to a whole new group of teams joining the league.
+**Bringing this article back today because of the large number of calls asking what my concerns are regarding the league.
 Please note, this article is from 2017 and some things may have changed.
 Families need to go over EVERY agreement and look for certain red flags, regardless of the league.**

 Once in a while I’m